-Source of Adverse Effects Description Does NR2040 have the potential to adversely affect the integrity of a European site? management measures to improve the journey time reliability required for the efficient movement of imports and exports.
-TII will support the development of rail freight and multi-modal distribution centres on or near National Roads.
-Therefore, adverse effects on the integrity of European sites cannot be excluded and mitigation is required.
-Demand and Traffic Management TII will support travel demand management measures for National Roads in the five cities (Dublin, Cork, Galway, Limerick, and Waterford) and implement other government policy on demand management on National Roads.
+Source of Adverse Effects Description Does NR2040 have the potential to adversely affect the integrity of a European site?
+TII will support travel demand management measures for National Roads in the five cities (Dublin, Cork, Galway, Limerick, and Waterford) and implement other government policy on demand management on National Roads.
 It will explore the potential of demand management measures, including road-user charging.
 TII will expand traffic management measures in congested sections of National Roads to ensure optimal vehicle flow to minimise carbon emissions, particularly from freight.
-Enhanced Regional and Rural Connectivity Enhanced regional and rural connectivity encompasses: • National Primary Network The National Primary Network relates to Interurban connectivity, regional connectivity and International connectivity.
+Enhanced Regional and Rural Connectivity Enhanced regional and rural connectivity encompasses: National Primary Network The National Primary Network relates to Interurban connectivity, Regional connectivity and International connectivity.
 Inter-urban connectivity TII analysis, using its National Transport Model, has identified National Roads corridors where this target is not currently achieved and where additional interventions would support the achievement of an average inter-urban speed of approximately 90 kph, between the five cities and five centres of scale.
-The locations for these Plans and projects which will be developed to provide for the enhancement of regional and rural connectivity have the potential to adversely affect European sites, for example the development of road upgrades and bypasses may result in adverse effects on European sites, particularly during the construction phase but also during operation if routes are located within or near such sites through impacts such as habitat loss fragmentation and disturbance.
+The locations for these interventions are presented in Appendix B of this NIS.
+Targeted interventions along sections of these corridors may include road upgrades, enhancements and/or town bypasses.
+Any interventions proposed must be developed in accordance with NIFTI's Investment Priorities and its Modal and Intervention Hierarchies.
+Regional Connectivity Both the NPF and NIFTI indicate the importance of maintaining and improving accessibility to and between Plans and projects which will be developed to provide for the enhancement of regional and rural connectivity have the potential to adversely affect European sites, for example the development of road upgrades and bypasses may result in adverse effects on European sites, particularly during the construction phase but also during operation if routes are located within or near such sites through impacts such as habitat loss fragmentation and disturbance.
 Therefore, adverse effects on the integrity of European sites cannot be excluded and mitigation is required.